grafana/carbon-relay-ng/README.md

  * performs (much) better.
  * you can adjust the routing table at runtime, in real time using the web or telnet interface.
  * can be restarted without dropping packets
+ * supports a per-route spooling policy.
+   (i.e. in case of an endpoint outage, we can temporarily queue the data up to disk and resume later)

 This makes it easy to fanout to other tools that feed in on the metrics.